How to Build a Marketplace Mobile app [Guide 2019]

 - It all goes back to your Value Proposition.
 We recommend creating two value propositions to target buyers and sellers separately as they have different pain-points.

 - Getting sellers is usually somewhat easier, so expect to pay more attention to acquiring customers.
-During the early stages, your main goal isn’t to make a big revenue but rather to build a loyal user base.
+During the early stages, your main goal isn’t to make big revenue but rather to build a loyal user base.

 - Try to target multiple platforms (for example, with the React Native approach to developing marketplace apps).
 You have more chances to get sellers & buyers if your application available for both iOS and Android users.